fibasile/nueval-machinable-rules/gitbook/electronics_production.md

 * Shown how you made and programmed the board
 * Explained any problems and how you fixed them
 * Included a ‘hero shot’ of your board
+* Characterised the specifications of your PCB production process

 ## FAQ